ridewithoutstomach/KVRouite/README.md

 ![KVRouite Main Window](./screenshots/mainwindow.png)

 - Version: see Releases
-- Platforms: Windows 64-bit (official support), Linux (tested on Kubuntu 24.04.2), macOS 15+ on Apple Silicon and Intel (new - ready-made application bundles for both architectures, see the macOS section)
+- Platforms: Windows 64-bit (official support, ready-made download), Linux (tested on Kubuntu 24.04.2), macOS 15+ on Apple Silicon and Intel (run from source with Python - no ready-made bundle in 7.0, see the macOS section)
 - License: GNU General Public License v3.0 or later (GPL-3.0-or-later)
 - KVRouite helps action cam users and outdoor enthusiasts to synchronize their recorded videos with GPS data for perfect route visualization and editing.
 -------------------------------------------------------------------------------